Flagged Email Meaning: A Practical Guide

 While Gmail, Outlook, and Apple Mail are the big players, other email clients like AOL and Yahoo offer similar flagging functionality.
 Generally, you'll find a flag icon near each message.
 Clicking it marks the email as important.
 For specific instructions, consult your email provider's help documentation.
 A quick search for "flag emails in [your email client]" will usually point you in the right direction.

-Types of Email Flags
+What Kinds of Email Flags Can You Use?

 Different email clients offer various flagging options.
 Understanding these can help you tailor a system that works for you.
 Let's break down some common types: